Lisa Schulte Moore

 Background: My passion is ecology for people, prosperity, and the planet.
-I have in-depth training and experience in landscape ecology and natural resource management, particularly as applied to agricultural, forest, and avian ecology, although I also draw strongly upon the social sciences in my work.
+My depth training and experience is in landscape ecology and natural resource management, particularly as applied to agricultural, forest, and avian ecology, although I also draw strongly upon the social sciences in my work.
 Iowa has been home for over a decade, but I spent the early part of my career studying Great Lakes forests.
-I am also co-owner of Heritage Knoll Farm near Eau Claire, Wisconsin, and have many fond memories of visiting my great-grandmother there as a child.
+I am also co-owner of my family farm near Eau Claire, Wisconsin.
 For more info, see my brief resume.

 Research Interests: I study human-landscape interactions.
 More specifically, my research addresses the ecological and social facets of sustainable land management through the lens of coupled human and natural systems.
 Several current projects address the strategic integration of perennials into agricultural landscapes to meet multifunctional societal goals.
 Other projects address the establishment of establishment of restoration baselines and impacts of restoration practices.
 I use a combination of historical investigation, field studies, modeling, and both quantitative and qualitative inquiry.
 While my research spans local (1-10 km2) to regional scales (10,000-100,000 km2), my focus is on informing landscape (10-10,000 km2) management.
 The strength of my research lies in synthesis and integration; I make use of extensive collaborative networks to bolster the disciplinary breadth and rigor of my work.